learn-co-curriculum/phase-1-using-fetch/README.md

 ### Parsing JSON

 When working with the response, we want to extract the data contained within the response's `body`.
-The `body` contains all the data we want from our server in the form of JSON.
+The `body` contains all the data we want from the server in the form of JSON.

-We want to convert that data from JSON into actual JavaScript data structures - arrays, objects, and so on.
+We want to convert that data from JSON into actual JavaScript data structures — arrays, objects, and so on.

 If you remember from previous lessons, JSON is technically just a string.